• Skip to primary navigation

 There are points to be made on both sides of this argument, there’s a lot of information out there.

-Some people suggest that frozen fruits and veggies are better because the fruit is allowed to completely ripen before it gets picked.
+Some people suggest that frozen fruits and veggies are better because the fruit is picked at peak ripeness.
 It’s then frozen within 48 hours, which locks in the nutrition.
+Freezing fruits that are in season is a great idea for instance.

-Fresh produce is often picked before it’s ready, since that gives it time to ripen en route to the supermarkets for you to buy.
-During this time, nutrition can be lost, which is not what you want if you’re taking the time to make fresh juices.
+Most fruits are often picked before they’re ready, since that gives them time to ripen en route to the supermarkets for you to buy.
+During this time, nutrition can be lost, which is not what you want if you’re taking the time to make fresh fruit and vegetable juices.

-People who are against using frozen fruit and frozen vegetables often cite the blanching process that it goes through before reaching customers.
+People who are against using frozen fruit and frozen vegetables often cite the blanching process, which is part of the freezing process, that it goes through before reaching customers.

 This involves the fruit and veggies being put into boiling water for a short time, which kills any germs that they might have and also locks in the color and flavor of the ingredient.

 However, during this process, natural enzymes found in the fruit and veggies are often destroyed, as well as the vitamins and minerals you’d expect to get from healthy foods.
 Looking for your healthy dose of Vitamin C?
-You might be better sticking with fresh produce.
+You might be better sticking with fresh fruits so the you get the nutrients intact.

-The ideal situation is being able to buy fresh ingredients from a local farm or farmers market, which ensures there’s been the minimum amount of time between being harvested and becoming part of your fruit juice or green juice.
+The ideal situation is being able to buy fresh fruitss from a local farm or farmers market, which ensures there’s been the minimum amount of time between being harvested and becoming part of your fruit juice or green juice.
+But with things like berries they aren’t in season for long, so I like to juice frozen berries in winter to still get the nutrition

 How to Make Juice from Frozen Fruits and Frozen Vegetables

 So, you’re convinced.
-You’re ready to make delicious juice recipes using frozen fruit and veggies.
+You’re ready to juice frozen fruit and make some delicious juice at home.
 But how do you do it?
 There’s really only one thing you need to remember to do this properly:

 Thawing Before Juicing